BaronSam3di/Groovey-developer-Course/Section3-Groovy-basics/ReadMe.md

 ```

 If you create a class you would need to have the same name as the classname in the class file.
 The convention is to name classes with a CAPITAL letter.

+### Numbers

+In Java when you create a variable with a primitive types , you cannot invoke methods on them because they are primitive types, not objects.

+### Annotations and AST transformations

+Annotations are ways to communicate with the compiler.
+For example at he top of a class you might put `@Controller`.
+This will define to the compiler that the particular set of code is a controller.
+Upi can event pass these arguments eg `@Controller(name="MyHomeController)`. for the most part we will be the consumers of controllers , but you cna make your own ones; but thats not for beginners.
+Unlike the Java Annotations. they can be used to alter the semantics of a language.
+Another example is the AST transformation Annotation.